Wildland Fire Leadership Development Program

 - Ensure that tasks are understood, supervised, accomplished

-- Know your subordinates and look out for their well-being
+- Know your people and look out for their well-being

 - Build the team

-- Employ your subordinates in accordance with their capabilities
+- Employ your people in accordance with their capabilities

 - Know yourself and seek improvement